apache/hudi/docs/_docs/2_2_writing_data.md

 Hudi supports implementing two types of deletes on data stored in Hudi tables, by enabling the user to specify a different record payload implementation.
 For more info refer to [Delete support in Hudi](https://cwiki.apache.org/confluence/x/6IqvC).

- - **Soft Deletes** : With soft deletes, user wants to retain the key but just null out the values for all other fields.
+ - **Soft Deletes** : Retain the record key and just null out the values for all the other fields.
- This can be simply achieved by ensuring the appropriate fields are nullable in the table schema and simply upserting the table after setting these fields to null.
+ This can be achieved by ensuring the appropriate fields are nullable in the table schema and simply upserting the table after setting these fields to null.

- - **Hard Deletes** : A stronger form of delete is to physically remove any trace of the record from the table.
-This can be achieved by issuing an upsert with a custom payload implementation via either DataSource or DeltaStreamer which always returns Optional.Empty as the combined value.
-Hudi ships with a built-in `org.apache.hudi.EmptyHoodieRecordPayload` class that does exactly this.
+ - **Hard Deletes** : A stronger form of deletion is to physically remove any trace of the record from the table.
+This can be achieved in 3 different ways.

+   1) Using DataSource, set `OPERATION_OPT_KEY` to `DELETE_OPERATION_OPT_VAL`.
+This will remove all the records in the DataSet being submitted.

+   2) Using DataSource, set `PAYLOAD_CLASS_OPT_KEY` to `"org.apache.hudi.EmptyHoodieRecordPayload"`.
+This will remove all the records in the DataSet being submitted.

+   3) Using DataSource or DeltaStreamer, add a column named `_hoodie_is_deleted` to DataSet.
+The value of this column must be set to `true` for all the records to be deleted and either `false` or left null for any records which are to be upserted.

+Example using hard delete method 2, remove all the records from the table that exist in the DataSet `deleteDF`:
 ```java
  deleteDF // dataframe containing just records to be deleted
    .write().format("org.apache.hudi")